 Homemade Dressing Recipes

-Make a quick vinaigrette with olive oil, lemon juice, and Dijon mustard.
-For a 30-calorie option, mix 1 tbsp olive oil, 2 tbsp apple cider vinegar, and a bit of honey.
+Whisk together olive oil, lemon juice, and Dijon mustard to prepare a quick vinaigrette.
+For a 30-calorie recipe, add one tablespoon of olive oil to 2 tablespoons of apple cider vinegar with a dash of honey.
 Greek yogurt with herbs makes a creamy 50-calorie dressing.

 Low-Calorie Store-Bought Dressings